Natural minerals can help improve the weight and performance of PP, PVC and polystyrene plastic foam composites.

 Ground calcium carbonates like our PolCarb™ and ImerCarb™ grades are very cost-effective foaming agents for PVC manufacturing.
 Likewise, precipitated calcium carbonates such as our Socal® & Winnofil® grades are excellent foam nucleation additives in expanded polystyrene.

-Where available, micro-lamellar talc has a high surface area that promotes the nucleation of uniform and narrow gas bubbles during the foaming process.
+Where available, micro-lamellar talcs, such as our Luzenac 8218 grade, have a high surface area that promotes the nucleation of uniform and narrow gas bubbles during the foaming process.
 This increases the number of foam cells and makes cell distribution and growth more consistent, improving stiffness at lower densities and optimizing lightweighting.

 Imerys talcs provide: